S&TS Honors Program

 - April 29-May 10*: Thesis defense accomplished

-- May 13*: Bound copy of completed and defended thesis submitted to director of undergraduate studies
+- May 13*: Bound copy of completed and defended thesis submitted to undergraduate coordinator

 **If these dates fall on a weekend, the due date will be the previous Friday.**